-Protecting your investment is a responsibility that I, the Hercules team and our Board of Directors take very seriously.
-At the 2023 annual meeting, stockholders granted us the ability to sell shares of common stock if the price per share becomes less than the net asset value per share, subject to certain conditions and stockholder protections.
-This approval expires at the 2024 annual meeting and we are asking stockholders to renew this approval for an additional year.
-We still have no current intention to conduct such sales.
-However, we continue to believe strongly that having this approval is protective to our stockholders during times of extreme market conditions and helps ensure that we are poised to seize short-term opportunities for the long-term.
-To ensure that we lock in this protection for another year, it imperative that you vote your shares using one of the methods described on page 1 of this proxy statement before June 20, 2024.
+Serving our stockholders means protecting their investment.
+For the last two years, stockholders have granted us the ability to sell shares of common stock if the price per share is less than the net asset value per share, subject to certain conditions.
+While we have no current intention to conduct such sales, the Board of Directors and I continue to believe strongly that having this approval is protective to stockholders during times of market volatility.
+The current approval expires August 15, 2025.
+We are asking you to once again renew this approval for an additional twelve month period by voting your shares in favor of Proposal 3 using one of the methods described on page 1 of this proxy statement before June 18, 2025.